 Administrative/Technical Tool Personnel/Resources Police Department The Police Department is able to support public outreach and may assist in identifying areas of improvement for resistance to civil unrest and adversarial events.
 City Council City Council can review and approve mitigation propositions for implementation.
 Community Safety Division The Community Safety Division is responsible for monitoring and promoting Hazard Mitigation objectives and disaster preparedness efforts.
 Community Development Department The Community Development Department is response for all developments within the City.
-This department will be able to include considerations for local hazards into new projects.
+This department will be able to include considerations for local hazards into new projects and utilize code enforcement to ensure adherence to mitigation-driven policy changes for structures within the City.
 Public Works Department The Public Works Department is responsible for street improvements and overall City maintenance.
 This department can implement hazard mitigation activities as part of planned maintenance and City upgrades.
 Administrative Services Department The Department of Administrative Services is organized and responsible for coordinating the day-to-day activities of various internal operations and supplying specialized staff to all operating departments.